Are We A Fit

 One of the first relationships we repair is the relationship we have to our nervous system.
 Healing is not possible with an unregulated nervous system.

 People who have been treated harshly need a lot of safety and gentleness to explore their inner world.
-All people have been treated harshly.

 Support from family, friends or community is an essential part of a full experience of well-being.
 You can choose who is, or is not, in your support community.
-You cannot choose out of support and expect a change in your experience of life.

 We need to get better at the art of feeling in a culture that is increasingly finding ways to stop feeling.
-The art of feeling increases our capacity to contact, feel and complete unfinished development cycles.